Miriam Rossi: Research and career

 Rossi completed her medical residency at McGill University in Canada.
 In 1973, she followed her husband, Renato Rossi, to Milan, Italy, where she qualified for an Italian medical degree before practicing for a year.
 In 1981, her husband relocated to Toronto, Ontario.
 Rossi followed, and joined the Hospital for Sick Children as a pediatrician in the division of adolescent medicine, and a pediatrics professor at the University of Toronto.

-In 1988, she was appointed the Associate Dean of Student Affairs & Admissions at the Faculty of Medicine in the University of Toronto.
+In 1988, she was appointed the Associate Dean of Student Affairs & Admissions at the Faculty of Medicine at the University of Toronto.

-In 1992, Rossi co-founded the Association for the Advancement of Blacks in Health Sciences, alongside black medical students, Dr. Kristine Whitehead, Dominick Shelton and Diana Alli D'souza (a retired University of Toronto administrator).
-The Association engaged in outreach to high schools in the Greater Toronto Area, and launched a Summer Mentorship Program in 1994.
+In 1992, Rossi co-founded the Association for the Advancement of Blacks in Health Sciences, alongside black medical students, Dr. Kristine Whitehead, Dominick Shelton, and Diana Alli D'souza (a retired University of Toronto administrator).
+The Association engaged in outreach to high schools in the Greater Toronto Area and launched a Summer Mentorship Program in 1994.
 Over 900 students have graduated from the program, where almost all have completed post-secondary degrees, and approximately half have also completed a medical degree or professional program in health sciences.